Fauci: US should consider vaccine mandate for US air travel

 The U.S. currently mandates that most foreign nationals traveling to the U.S. be fully vaccinated against the coronavirus, though citizens and permanent residents only need to show proof of a negative test taken within a day of boarding.

-Federal rules don’t require people travelling by air within the U.S. to show a negative test.
+Federal rules don’t require people traveling by air within the U.S. to show a negative test.
 Hawaii requires travelers to test or show proof of vaccination to avoid a mandatory quarantine.

 Biden did not respond to questions on whether he was considering implementing a domestic air travel vaccination requirement, but he told reporters the subject was discussed on a call with the nation’s governors Monday morning.